hashicorp/terraform-enterprise-helm/README.md

     helm rollback <RELEASE_NAME> [REVISION]

-## Process for Upgrading TFE with Helm using the image tag
+## Process for Upgrading Terraform Enterprise with Helm using the image tag

 In the resulting folder, go to the directory named after your chart.

-Inspect the values from the TFE K8s cluster, by running:
+Inspect the values from the Terraform Enterprise K8s cluster, by running:

     helm get values terraform-enterprise -n <NAMESPACE>